Israel Mukuamu: Professional career

+Dallas Cowboys

-Mukuamu was selected by the Dallas Cowboys in the sixth round (227th overall) of the 2021 NFL Draft, with the intention of playing him at safety.
+Mukuamu was selected by the Dallas Cowboys in the sixth round (227th overall) of the 2021 NFL draft, with the intention of playing him at safety.
 He signed his four-year rookie contract on May 13, 2021.

+Mukuamu re-signed with the Cowboys on a one-year contract on March 14, 2025.
+He was released on August 26 as part of final roster cuts.

+Carolina Panthers

+On September 8, 2025, Mukuamu was signed to the Carolina Panthers practice squad.
+He was released by the Panthers on October 7.
+He re-signed with the Panthers practice squad on November 4.
+Mukuamu was released on November 18.

 Personal life

 His father Muana “Charles” Mukuamu was born in the Democratic Republic of the Congo and competed in Judo.